mushroomsandchai/eia/README.md

 ## Notes

 - `local_ingestion` and `monthly_historical_data` produce the same result.
 Use `local_ingestion` whenever possible to avoid hammering the EIA API with thousands of requests.
-- Do **not** enable `daily_data` before the historical ingestion step has completed successfully, as it relies on the data state established by that run.
+- Do **not** enable `daily_data` before the historical ingestion step has completed successfully, as our intermediate layers are incremental.
 - `seed_lookup_tables` should be re-triggered any time the underlying reference data needs to be refreshed.
 - Uses **Cosmos** to run dbt as Airflow tasks — no separate dbt CLI calls needed
 - Designed for **local development** with Docker Compose
 - **Cloud-agnostic** — switch data warehouses by updating dbt profiles
-- PostgreSQL backend suitable for dev/test; consider managed databases for production